ooples/pine_script_docs/source/primer/First_steps.rst

 .. image:: images/FirstSteps-FromTheChart-1.png

-The dialog box presents different categories of scripts in its left pane.
+The dialog box presents different categories of scripts in its left pane:

 Here, the section containing the TradingView built-ins is selected:

 .. image:: images/FirstSteps-FromTheChart-2.png

+When you click on one of the indicators or strategies (the ones with the green and red arrows following their name), it loads on your chart.

 From the Public Library